samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 ##  ThreeFold Token

-The ThreeFold Token is our backed, green and neutral Token.
+The ThreeFold Token is our utility green and neutral Token.
 The Token is the designated currency for capacity sold on our Grid

 ## ThreeFold User